polynomialai/polynomialai.github.io/lens/brains.md

 # **Lens Brains**

-Lens has a number of state-of-the-art trained machine learning Brains that can extract detailed insights from any textual source.
+Lens features state-of-the-art trained machine learning Brains that can extract detailed insights from any textual source.

 ## **Some of the Brains are :**

 ### **Sentiment Brain**
-Sentiment Detection is the method to measure attitude and emotion of a speaker/writer based on computational treatment of the text.
-Sentiment Detection Brain could be very useful for businesses to understand the social sentiment of their brand, product or service.
-Ideal for detecting sentiment for different text pieces.
+Sentiment Detection is a method for determining a speaker's or writer's mood and emotion based on a computational analysis of the text.
+Businesses may find Sentiment Detection Brain to be highly valuable in determining the social sentiment of their brand, product, or service.
+Perfect for identifying sentiment in various text parts.

 ![Sentiment Brain](img/sentiment.png)

-Developed using the state-of-the-art transformer model.
-Fine-tuned with over 43k data points with an accuracy of 84%.
-Trained for over 11 hours on a GPU based machine.
+A state-of-the-art transformer model was used to create this.
+With over 43k data points and an accuracy of 84 percent, it's been fine-tuned.
+On a GPU-based system, trained for nearly 11 hours.

 The number of classes supported:
 - Positive